eenblam/hey/README.md

 Now, you can:
 * start the app with `./manage.py runserver`.
 * run tests with `./manage.py test`
-* see test coverage by running `coverage run --source='.' manage.py test hey` then `coverage report -m` (...it's a work in progress :p)
+* see test coverage by running `coverage run --source='.' manage.py test hey && coverage report -m` (...it's a work in progress :p)